garcias/ubd-notes/handbook.md

 - Real numbers are more representative than imaginary numbers.
 - The evolution of species is a controversial assertion.
 - Literary irony is just a coincidence.

+## Essential questions

+According to the authors, the purpose of essential questions is to focus the mind on general, abstract big ideas even while it is wading through specific content.
+Essential questions help the student to "interrogate" the content, which should in turn deepen their understanding.
+They describe essential questions as inviting dispute, lacking concise final answers, and leading the student to confrong misunderstandings.
+Quoting Bruner (1996), they describe questions that "pose dilemmas, subvert obvious truths, or force incongruities upon our attention".
+They often elicit alternative views and expose the reasoning used to arrive at and justify our answers.

+The authors caution that essential questions need not be very global.
+To be essential to a given discipline, they need to be able to *define* that discipline.
+At the same time, a question should offer transferability across disciplines; it should be able to define another discipline in combination with a different set of essential questions.
+Finally, an essential question should be an authentic one, one that practitioners of a discipline use in their inquiry.

+### Connotations of "Essential"

+These questions are essential in four senses:

+- They recur throughout one's life, though in different forms.
+- They involve on core ideas in a subject, which may be why they recur.
+- They naturally lead the student to specific content necessary to understand the core ideas.
+- They must be relevant to the learners in question.

+(To the last point, the authors point out that desired results may need translation to "kid-friendly" language.)

+The authors recommend taking six criteria for assessing whether a question is essential:

+1. Stimulates genuine and relevant inquiry into core ideas and content.
+2. Provokes careful thought and discussion.
+3. Leads to new understanding and further questions.
+4. Requires students to consider alternatives, weigh evidence, and support their conclusions.
+5. Prompts rethinking of core ideas, assumptions, and misunderstandings.
+6. The question naturally recurs throughout life and my transfer to other situations.

+Draws attention to definitions.

+Most importantly, an essential question signals the understanding-related goals of the unit or course.

+### Essential questions for skills

+The authors note that skill-intensive subjects, such as art, athletics, and experimental methods, can still be defined by essential questions.

+- **Reading.** How can you know that you truly comprehend what you are reading?
+How necessary is prior knowledge to comprehension?
+- **Laboratory science.** How do we know if a procedure has been implemented correctly?

+The NGSS *Scientific & Engineering Practices* may provide some starting points for generating skill-based essential questions.

+### Scope of essential questions

+### Examples

+- Is the subjunctive mood necessary in English? — in all languages?
+- In what ways is algebra real and in what ways unreal?
+- How precise do we have to be to express ourselves?
+- How much does art reflect culture, and how much does it shape culture?
+- Is everything quantifiable?
+- What is the difference between scientific fact and scientific theory?
+- How do we know that a procedure has been implemented correctly?
+- What makes an experiment reproducible?
+- Who is entitled to own which things?
+What can they do with what they own?
+- What makes a work worth spending time to read, watch, or do?
+- How have harvest seasons affected life in the United States?
+- Can today's apple farmers sustain their livelihoods economically?
+- How are stories from other places and times about me?
+- To what extent can people predict future criminal behavior?
+- To what extent can people predict chance events?
+- How does a government guard against abuses of power?
+- When error is unavoidable, what margins of error can we tolerate?
+- How should government be allowed to regulate markets?
+- What makes someone a "winner" in athletic competition?
+- How are popularity and greatness related in literature?
+- When should a cook deviate from the recipe?
+- How important is it to give voice to our elders and ancestors?
+- How far should we go in tampering with human biology and chemistry?
+- What makes a law or policy just?
+- Is an author's view privileged in interpreting their work?
+- Can a historical account escape the personal history of its author?
+-